 However, you can use the moon’s extreme brightness to get a little creative.
 I shot this image on June 22nd, the night before the 2013 Supermoon reached totality.
 By finding a perspective where the moon passed over the church spire, using a 30 second exposure, it has created this beautiful effect thanks especially to the little bit of cloud.

-If you want to know moon rise and set times in your area get this great piece of software, if you don’t already have it: http://www.photoephemeris.com/
+If you want to know moon rise and set times in your area get a great piece of software called TPE (the photographers ephemeris), if you don’t already have it.
+Read more about this and other great apps for photography here: